gilby125/swa-dashboard/README.md

 I'm a lazy programmer and I wanted to try out [blessed](https://github.com/chjj/blessed/). ¯\\\_(ツ)\_/¯

 ## Installation
-Since I would rather not get in trouble, you can clone the repo locally and use `npm link` to use the executable.
+Since I would rather not get in trouble for publishing this tool to npm, you can clone the repo locally and use `npm link` to use the executable.
 ```
 cd wherever-you-cloned-it-to
 npm link